andykorth/oogcapitalmanagement/content/ADI-gateway-cooperative.md

 ### Upkeep and Fuel

 Gateways have significant upkeep costs, and we don't know what the fuel costs are.
-Gateway upkeep is paid for first out of usage tolls, before any payouts are made.
+Gateway upkeep and fuel is paid for first out of usage tolls, before any payouts are made.

 ### How do payouts work?

-Once a month, the gateway planet's governor, (or an appointed representative) will calculate how much income each gateway has made, then assign it to each gateway shareholder in proportion to the number of shares.
+Once a month, the gateway planet's governor, (or an appointed AGC representative) will calculate how much income each gateway has made, then assign it to each gateway shareholder in proportion to the number of shares.
 Shareholder profits will be logged in a running ledger.
 If a person's assigned profit exceeds some threshold ($25,000?), a payout will be made.

 ### Survivorship of Shares

 If a co-op shareholder leaves the game, their shares will move to their designated survivor.
-If they have not mentioned one, or their choice is not available, it will move to their corp.
+If they have not mentioned one, or their choice is not available, it will move to their corp, via a corp representative.
 If no corp representative is available, the shares are eliminated and everyone's shares are recalculated without the eliminated shares included.